Provisioning¶

 Choose your platform from the list, and you will be taken back to the Provisioning Tab now pre-filled with basic platform information.

 Proceed to fill in your platform information, and click Test.
 If successful, you will get a confirmation message.
-This test only checks the syntax but not the connectivity to the platform.
+This test only checks the syntax but not the connectivity to the platform/hypervisor.

 Press Save.